spack/spack/lib/spack/docs/packaging_guide.rst

        build_system("cmake", "autotools", default="cmake")

 In this case the software can be built with both ``autotools`` and ``cmake``.
 Since the package supports multiple build systems, it is necessary to declare which one is the default.

-The ``package.py`` will likely contain some overriding of default builder methods:
+Additional build instructions are split into separate builder classes:

 .. code-block:: python